Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 default `SCENARIO`.
 The default path corresponds to the file `path/hist_temp.csv`.
 The property _has_header_ being True, representing the CSV file has a header.

-In lines 12-14, we add another CSV data node configuration with the id "sale_history".
+In lines 12-14, we add another CSV data node configuration with the id "sales_history".
 The default `SCENARIO` scope is used again.
 Since we have a custom class pre-defined for this CSV file (`SaleRow`), we provide it as the _exposed_type_ parameter.

 !!!
 Note